doc4d/docs/docs/Project/components.md

 - "1.0.0 – 1.2.3" or ">=1.0.0 <=1.2.3": version between 1.0.0 and 1.2.3.
 - "`<1.2.3 || >=2`": version that is not between 1.2.3 and 2.0.0.

-If you do not specify a tag or a version, 4D automatically retrieves the "latest"/"highest" version.
+If you do not specify a tag or a version, 4D automatically retrieves the "latest" version.

 The Dependency manager checks periodically if component updates are available on the Git hosting platform.
 If a new version is available for a component, an update indicator is then displayed for the component in the dependency list, [depending on your settings](#defining-a-dependency-version-range).